smrealms/wiki-data/privacy.md

 Space Merchant Realms will retain your Personal Data only for as long as is necessary for the purposes set out in this Privacy Policy.

 We will make every effort possible to ensure that your Personal Data is stored securely.
 Please bear in mind that no method of electronic storage is ever 100% secure.

+Should you wish to delete your Personal Data from our Service, please [contact us](#contact-us) so that we may fulfill your request.

 # Links to Other Websites
 Space Merchant Realms may contain links to other websites that are not operated by us.
 If You click on a third party link, you will be directed to that third party's site.
 We strongly advise you to review the Privacy Policy of every site you visit.